-- 2. Complete filling of tank with fresh water. - 3.
-Open each faucet in the coach and run the water until a distinct odor of chlorine can be detected in the water discharged.
-Do not forget the hot water faucets. - 4.
+- Fill the tank completely, then open each faucet in the coach and run the water until a distinct odor of chlorine can be detected in the water discharged.
+Do not forget the hot water faucets. - 3.
 Let the system stand at least 4 hours when disinfecting with 50 ppm residual chlorine.
-(If a shorter time period is desired, then a 100 ppm chlorine concentration should be allowed to stand in the system for at least 1 hour.)
+(If a shorter time period is desired, then a 100 ppm chlorine concentration should be allowed to stand in the system for at least 1 hour). - 4.
+Drain the fresh water tank. - 5.
+Install the filter cartridge into the filter canister, then refill the tank with fresh water. - 6.
+Open each faucet again and run fresh water to flush chlorinated water from the lines.
+Run the water until there is no odor of chlorine detected in the water discharged.
+Do not forget the hot water faucets.